 Daylilies are a great choice in many landscapes when used correctly.
-Proper care and maintenance is important to get the most out of your daylilies.
+Proper care and maintenance is important to keep daylilies blooming and foliage green.

 If you are looking for a perennial that is easy to grow in all kinds of soil, flowers reliably, survives the winter, and doesn’t easily succumb to damage from fungus or pests, then you are looking for a daylily.

 It’s my most recommended perennial in my backyard nursery for customers that want a quality plant without having to do much work.

 It’s also extremely versatile and has many uses in the landscape.

 With so many different varieties of daylily, I can’t even begin to recommend a certain kind.
 There are literally over 80,000 different varieties and it really comes down to personal preference.